radian-software/straight.el/README.md

   needs to be built).
 They are passed the name of the package being built as a string, and should take and ignore any additional arguments.
+* `straight-use-package-post-build-functions`: The functions in this hook are run just after building a package (and only if the package needs to be built).
+They are passed the name of the package being built as a string, and should take and ignore any additional arguments.

 ### The recipe format